Pineapple guavas are neither pineapples nor guavas, but they can make a good addition to your foodscape.

 How to grow pineapple guava

 Growing pineapple guava from seed is a slow business.
-It can a full year for seedlings to show any real growth.
+It can take a year for seedlings to show any real growth.
 Most pineapple guava trees are purchased as 1- or 2-year old plants.
 If you only have room for one specimen, make sure that it is a self-pollinating variety.
 Most pineapple guavas require a second specimen for pollination.
 They prefer partial shade, a soil pH of 5.5 to 7.0, and can tolerate some salt spray.
 They do not respond well to bright, reflected light, so installing pineapple guava next to a driveway probably isn’t the best idea.
 They can be grown in large containers, and they can also be espaliered or pruned as a small tree, or used to create hedgerows or windbreaks.
 There are several varieties of pineapple guava to choose from.

 Caring for pineapple guava